gvwilson/sensibleadventures/maddy-roo/old.md

 being bashed around like this can do funny things to a bot's programming, and I'm not in the mood for taking chances."

-Special Leaf put his hand on Maddy's arm.
+Shaper Leaf put his hand on Maddy's arm.
 "That only seems sensible," he said before Maddy could object again.

-"I am very glad you're back,"
+"I am very glad to see you,"
 he continued,
 smiling gently.
 "I too was afraid we would never see you again.